 - Trying to figure out why you gained so much weight after the hysterectomy

 - To learn why you have bladder issues since your surgery

 - Searching for a solution for your severe menopause symptoms

-Well, you have come to the right place.
-Our goal is to help women overcome the debilitating side effects of a hysterectomy so they can resume their normal life.
+Well, you have come to the right place. of a hysterectomy so they can resume their normal life.

 The emotional effects of a hysterectomy vary greatly from woman to woman, from relief and peace of mind to grief and distress.
-Above all, these feelings depend on the reason for the surgery, if you still wish to have children and the information plus support you get from your doctor.
+For the most part, these feelings depend on the reason for the surgery, if you still wish to have children and the information plus support you get from your doctor.

 The truth is, the more knowledge you have about the procedure itself and of possible side effects the better you will be able to cope afterward.

 You may like to start reading:

 - What is a hysterectomy?

 - Guidelines for a faster hysterectomy recovery time.